 UC Davis is committed to the health and well-being of our community.
 We have a dedicated team working to inform our campus response, and we are working closely with local and state public health departments and the University of California Office of the President.

 - UC Davis has an interim public health policy (Interim 290-01) for all affiliates and visitors that outlines requirements they must follow, including enforcement and discipline.
-The policy requires participating in the university's screening processes, including completing a Daily Symptom Survey before entering a university-managed facility; wearing face coverings, practicing physical distancing, following the County Public Health and California Public Health guidance restricting gatherings and assisting in the contact tracing process.
+The detailed guidance and requirements can be found on the Public Health Policies & Requirements page.

-- Employees and students must report their positive COVID-19 diagnosis, as well as any positive test result received by someone with whom they share a residence.
+- Employees and students must report their positive COVID-19 diagnosis.
 The number of reported cases for the Davis campus is updated regularly by Occupational Health and the Student Health and Wellness Center.

-- All lectures and discussion sections will be held remotely for undergraduate students and for most graduate students.
+- All lectures and discussion sections will be held remotely for undergraduate students and for most graduate students through Summer 2021.
 If allowed, we will offer a limited number of in-person classes with educational objectives that can only be met through in-person instruction.
 These classes will follow strict public health guidelines related to required face coverings, physical distancing, disinfecting surfaces and ventilation systems, among others.

-- Each department must create a plan specific to its worksite that meets required health and safety guidelines, including enhanced sanitization processes.
+- Each department created a plan specific to its worksite that meets required health and safety guidelines, including enhanced sanitization processes.

 - Student Housing and Dining Services will ensure living spaces in residence halls address physical distancing protocols and implement a multifaceted approach to minimize risk in dining halls.